alwaysgreenhq/alwaysgreen/examples/demos/nova-demo-repo/E2E_SETUP_GUIDE.md

 # Run tests to see failures
 pytest -v

-# Run Nova locally
+# Run AlwaysGreen locally
-cd ..  # Go to parent directory with Nova PYTHONPATH=./src python -m nova.cli fix nova-demo-repo --max-iters 3
+cd ..  # Go to parent directory with AlwaysGreen PYTHONPATH=./src python -m nova.cli fix nova-demo-repo --max-iters 3

-# Nova will create a fix branch and show the results
+# AlwaysGreen will create a fix branch and show the results
 ```

 ## Key Observations

-1. **Branch Isolation**: Nova never modifies your branch directly
+1. **Branch Isolation**: AlwaysGreen never modifies your branch directly
 2. **Atomic Commits**: Each fix is a separate commit
 3. **Full Transparency**: All changes are reviewable
 4. **CI Integration**: Works seamlessly with GitHub Actions